dslisleedh/FF-jax/README.md

  - [X] Fix optimizer weights to be not stored in class for load
  - [ ] Add Local Conv With Peer Normalization
  - [ ] Add other losses

- - [ ] Preprocess codes for unsupervised model
+## What about...
- - [ ] Train codes of unsupervised model
+ - change preprocessing codes to make pairs of positive sample and negative samples for simba loss?
- - [ ] Online training codes
+ - add online training model?